brisfknibis/ibis-trackers/shadowPC.md

 # 🕹️ Using Smol Slimes with Shadow PC

-Smol Slimes use **NRF** chips instead of ESP.
-They don't use WiFi — they rely on a dedicated **NRF USB receiver** that must be plugged in and forwarded to your **Shadow PC**.
+Smol Slimes use **nRF** chips instead of ESP.
+They don't use Wi-Fi — they rely on a dedicated **nRF USB Receiver** that must be plugged in and forwarded to your **Shadow PC**.
 To make this work remotely, you’ll use:

 - 🛜 [**Tailscale**](https://tailscale.com) – for a secure private network between your local PC and Shadow
 - 🔌 [**VirtualHere**](https://www.virtualhere.com/) – to forward USB devices over that network